jaimebuelta/ffind/README.md

       --hidden              Do not ignore hidden directories
       -c                    Force case sensitive.
 By default, all lowercase patterns are case insensitive
+      -i                    Force case insensitive.
+This allows case insensitive for patterns with uppercase.
+If both -i and -c are set, the search will be case sensitive.
       --delete              Delete files found
       --exec "command"      Execute the given command with the file found as argument.
 The string '{}' will be replaced with the